Latin American migration to the United Kingdom: Exiles and refugees after 1970

-The first significant wave of migration from Latin America to the United Kingdom occurred in the 1970s, catalysed in part by the Immigration Act of 1971.
-Prior to this legislation, strict rules limited work permits or residency in mainland UK to individuals from current or former British overseas colonies and territories.
-The changes introduced by the act made it easier for Latin Americans and other groups to gain the right to live and work in the UK, marking the beginning of the growth of the Latin American community.
+The first significant wave of migration from Latin America to the United Kingdom occurred in the 1970s, catalysed in part by the Immigration Act 1971.
+Prior to this legislation, strict rules limited work permits and residency in mainland Britain to individuals from current or former British overseas colonies and territories.
+The act's provisions made it easier for Latin Americans and other groups to obtain the right to live and work in the UK, contributing to the growth of the Latin American community.

 This period saw the arrival of both migrant workers and refugees fleeing oppressive political regimes.
-The first large group of Latin American migrants consisted of approximately 2,500 Chilean exiles who settled in London in the early 1970s.
-These migrants included businesspeople, academics, and students who had fled the political instability in Chile.
-Among the exiles were right-wing individuals escaping the rule of Salvador Allende and later leftists fleeing Augusto Pinochet's regime.
+The first large group consisted of approximately 2,500 Chilean exiles who settled in London in the early 1970s.
+These migrants included businesspeople, academics, and students who had fled political instability in Chile.
+This group included both right-wing individuals fleeing the government of Salvador Allende and, later, leftists escaping Augusto Pinochet's regime.

-Chile was not the only source of Latin American refugees during the 1970s and late 20th century.
+Chile was not the only source of Latin American refugees in the 1970s and late 20th century.
 Individuals from Argentina, Bolivia, Colombia and Ecuador also sought asylum in the UK.
-Argentina's military government (the National Reorganization Process), which ruled from 1976 and 1983, was a major factor driving Latin American migration.
+Argentina's military dictatorship, known as the National Reorganization Process (1976–1983), was a major driver of migration during this period.

-Colombians, who form the largest Latin American group in the UK, have been arriving in significant numbers since the 1970s.
-Most migrated between 1986 and 1997, driven from their homes by guerrilla and paramilitary violence in Colombia.
-During the 20th century, the UK was the most favoured European destination for Colombian migrants and refugees, even surpassing Spain.
+Colombians—who today form the largest Latin American group in the UK—began arriving in significant numbers in the 1970s.
+Most migrated between 1986 and 1997, driven by escalating guerrilla and paramilitary violence in Colombia.
+During the late 20th century, the UK was the most favoured European destination for Colombian migrants and refugees, surpassing Spain.

 Bolivians represent a smaller Latin American refugee group in the UK.
 During Bolivia's late 20th-century political instability, many Bolivians chose to migrate to the United States or neighbouring South American countries.
-Despite this, the UK remains the second most popular European destination for Bolivian migrants, regardless of their migration status.
+Nevertheless, the UK remains the second most common European destination for Bolivian migrants, regardless of migration status.

 Cuban migration to the UK, though relatively small in scale, began in the early 1960s following the Communist takeover of Cuba.
-Many Cubans left during the Freedom Flights, which started in 1965, and some chose the UK as an alternative to the United States.
+Many Cubans left during the Freedom Flights, which began in 1965, and a number chose the UK as an alternative to the United States.

 Demographics and population

-Unlike the censuses in the United States and Canada, the United Kingdom Census does not include a category for individuals to identify as "Latin American."
-As a result, it is challenging to determine the exact number of British citizens or residents of Latin American ethnic or national origin.
+Unlike the censuses of the United States and Canada, the United Kingdom Census does not include a category that allows individuals to identify as "Latin American."
+Consequently, it is difficult to determine the exact number of British citizens or residents of Latin American ethnic or national origin.